jhnnsnk/nest-desktop/user/usage-advanced/network-graph.rst

 -----------

 Each node graph is labeled to identify the model of the node.
-By default, it creates a direct current generator (:bdg:`dc`) for a stimulus and a voltmeter (:bdg:`vm`) for a recording device.
+By default, it creates a direct current generator (dc) for a stimulus and a voltmeter (vm) for a recording device.
-Neurons are just labeled with :bdg:`n`.
+Neurons are just labeled with (n).
 You can find the full label of the node model in the network controller.

 Node colors